philglaeser/cleaningdataproject/CodeBook.md

 # Code Book for Data in philglaeser/cleaningdataproject repository

 ## Overview
-The tidy datasets described herein originates from data which is split across 8 data sets.
+The tidy datasets described herein originates from data which is split across 8 datasets.
 The original data resulted from an experiment using motion sensors in a smartphone to measure movements of 30 subjects over 6 activities.